Performance Support • Quick Reference

 This job aid is designed to be used in the moment, not memorized in advance.
 The L.E.A.D. acronym provides a retrievable mental model; the scenario table gives pattern-matching support for the most common triggers.

-Cognitive Load Management
+Cognitive Load Under Stress

 Behavior-Focused Language